Proof Artifact Co-training for Theorem Proving with Language Models: Background and related work

-\subparagraph*{Lean} Lean is an interactive theorem prover and functional programming language~\cite{DBLP:conf/cade/MouraKADR15}.
-It has an extremely active community and is host to some of the most sophisticated formalized mathematics in the world, including scheme theory~\cite{buzzard2019schemes}, forcing~\cite{DBLP:conf/cpp/HanD20}, perfectoid spaces~\cite{DBLP:conf/cpp/BuzzardCM20}, and condensed mathematics~\cite{lean-liquid}.

-Lean's fundamental logic is a dependent type theory called the calculus of inductive constructions~\cite{DBLP:conf/mfps/PfenningP89}.
-This design means that terms ($4$, $x + y$, $f$), types ($\mathbb{N}$, $\mathtt{list} \; \mathbb{Z}$, $\alpha \to \beta$) and proofs are all represented with a single datatype called an \emph{expression}.
-Given an environment of available constants and definitions and a context $\Gamma$ of variables, Lean can infer a type $\alpha$ for each well-formed expression $t$.
-A \emph{proof term} is a Lean expression whose type is a proposition.
+\subparagraph*{Lean} Lean is an interactive theorem prover and functional programming language~\citep{DBLP:conf/cade/MouraKADR15}.
+It has an extremely active community and is host to some of the most sophisticated formalized mathematics in the world, including scheme theory~\citep{buzzard2019schemes}, forcing~\citep{DBLP:conf/cpp/HanD20}, perfectoid spaces~\citep{DBLP:conf/cpp/BuzzardCM20}, and condensed mathematics~\citep{lean-liquid}.
+Lean's foundational logic is a dependent type theory called the calculus of inductive constructions~\citep{DBLP:conf/mfps/PfenningP89}.
+This design means that terms, types and proofs are all represented with a single datatype called an \emph{expression}.
+A \emph{proof term} is a Lean expression whose type is a proposition, \ie a theorem.
 This proof term serves as a checkable artifact for verifying the proposition.
 Lean uses a small, trusted kernel to verify proof terms.

-\subparagraph*{mathlib} The primary repository of formalized mathematics in Lean is \verb`mathlib` ~\cite{DBLP:conf/cpp/X20}.
-At the time of writing, 140 contributors have contributed almost 500,000 lines of code; \verb`mathlib` sports over 46,000 formalized lemmas backed by over 21,000 definitions. \verb`mathlib` runs the gamut of mathematics, covering algebraic geometry, computability, measure theory, category theory and many more topics.
-The range of theories and the monolithic, unified organization of \verb`mathlib` makes it an excellent foundation for a neural theorem proving dataset.
+The primary repository of formalized mathematics in Lean is \verb`mathlib` ~\citep{DBLP:conf/cpp/X20}.
+At the time of writing, 140 contributors have added almost 500,000 lines of code; \verb`mathlib` contains over 46,000 formalized lemmas backed by over 21,000 definitions, covering topics such as algebraic geometry, computability, measure theory, and category theory.
+The range of topics and the monolithic, unified organization of \verb`mathlib` make it an excellent foundation for a neural theorem proving dataset.